Red Barchetta: Lyrics

 The song's lyrics tell a story set in a future in which many classes of vehicles have been banned by a "Motor Law."
 The narrator's uncle has kept one of these now-illegal vehicles (the titular red Barchetta sports car) in pristine condition for roughly 50 years and is hiding it at his secret country home, which had been a farm before the Motor Law was enacted.
 Every Sunday, the narrator commits a "weekly crime" of sneaking out to this location and going for a drive in the countryside.
-During one such drive, he encounters the equivalent of the police in the form a "gleaming alloy air car" followed soon by a second, which culminates into a futuristic car chase until the narrator drives across a one-lane bridge that is too narrow for the air cars.
-The song ends with the narrator returning safely to his uncle's farm.
+During one such drive, he encounters a "gleaming alloy air car" wide enough to take up the entire two-lane road.
+Both it and a second such vehicle chase the narrator until he drives across a one-lane bridge that is too narrow to accommodate them.
+As the song ends, the narrator returns safely to his uncle's home.